-The scientific quality of a Special Session is the sole responsibility of the session organizers.
+The scientific quality of a session is the sole responsibility of the session organizers.

 Here is a non-exhaustive list of sessions held in previous ACA conferences.
 New session proposals related to Computer Algebra are welcome.
 For more examples of past sessions, you can check ACA 2018 and ACA 2017 sessions as well as other past ACA conferences.

 - Algebraic and Algorithmic Aspects of Differential and Integral Operators